 Depending on the radar frequency and the intensity of precipitation, measured radar reflectivity can be greatly attenuated by the precipitation.
-Shorter radar wavelengths (C-band at ~5cm wavelength and X-band at ~3 cm wavelength) result in stronger attenuation.
+Shorter radar wavelengths (C band at ~5-cm wavelength and X band at \sim 3-cm wavelength) result in stronger attenuation.
 Without correcting for attenuation, QPE could be heavily underestimated in such situations.
-Many national weather radar networks in the world (e.g., most European radar networks and part of Chinese operational radar network) operate at C band.
-In the United States, an X-band radar network has been suggested (McLaughlin 2010) to complement or replace the current NEXRAD (Next-Generation Radar) network that operates at S-band (~10 cm wavelength).
-The X-band IP1 (Integrated Project 1) radar network of CASA (Center for Collaborative Adaptive Sensing of the Atmosphere) is a testbed for such a purpose.
+Many national weather radar networks in the world (e.g., most European radar networks and part of the Chinese operational radar network) operate at C band.
+In the United States, an X-band radar network has been suggested (McLaughlin 2010) to complement or replace the current Next Generation Weather Radar (NEXRAD) network that operates at S band (~10-cm wavelength).
+The X-band Integrated Project 1 (IP1) radar network of the Center for Collaborative Adaptive Sensing of the Atmosphere (CASA) is a test bed for such a purpose.
 The attenuation for the X-band IP1 radar is a significant issue for radar-based QPE and microphysical retrieval.

 Some methods of correcting for precipitation attenuation can be found in previous studies.
-For a single-polarization radar, the Hitschfeld-Bordan (H-B) method and its variants can be applied (Delrieu et al. 2000; Zhang et al. 2004; Berne and Uijlenhoet 2006).
-The deterministic power law relation between the attenuation factor and the radar reflectivity is the basis for H-B method and its variants.
+For a singlepolarization radar, the Hitschfeld-Bordan (H-B) method and its variants can be applied (Delrieu et al. 2000; Zhang et al. 2004; Berne and Uijlenhoet 2006).
+The deterministic power-law relation between the attenuation factor and the radar reflectivity is the basis for H-B method and its variants.
 For dual-polarization radars, the propagation phase (differential phase or specific differential phase) is usually used in attenuation correction algorithms.
-Those algorithms include the direct phase correction method (Bringi et al. 1990), data fitting method (Ryzhkov and Zrnic 1995), ZPHI algorithm (Testud et al. 2000), self-consistency (SC) method (Bringi et al. 2001) and revised SC methods (Park et al. 2005; Vulpiani et al. 2005; Gorgucci and Baldini 2007; Liu et al. 2006; Ryzhkov et al. 2007).
-The power law relations between the attenuation factor and the specific differential phase are essential for these dual-polarization radar algorithms.
+Those algorithms include the direct phase correction method (Bringi et al. 1990), data-fitting method (Ryzhkov and Zrnic 1995), "ZPHI" algorithm (Testud et al. 2000), self-consistency (SC) method (Bringi et al. 2001), and revised SC methods (Park et al. 2005; Vulpiani et al. 2005; Gorgucci and Baldini 2007; Liu et al. 2006; Ryzhkov et al. 2007).
+The power-law relations between the attenuation factor and the specific differential phase are essential for these dual-polarization radar algorithms.
 Although empirical relations associated with attenuation facilitate the attenuation correction, strong constraints introduced by these relations may sacrifice much of the physical variability of precipitation.
-An alternate approach is to estimate the attenuation through retrieving precipitation's microphysical information, e.g., DSD (Meneghini and Liao 2007).
+An alternate approach is to estimate the attenuation through retrieving precipitation's microphysical information, for example, DSD (Meneghini and Liao 2007).
 If the DSD can be well estimated with its variability preserved, the attenuation will consequently be well corrected.

-Another issue addressed in this study is the optimal use of multi-frequency radar measurements.
+Another issue addressed in this study is the optimal use of multifrequency radar measurements.
 Previous QPE or DSD retrievals have mainly applied a deterministic approach; the radar observations are related directly to the estimation without accounting for their error effect.
 Examples can be seen with empirical QPEs (e.g., Ryzhkov et al. 2005) or direct retrievals (e.g., Zhang et al. 2001; Cao et al. 2008).
 The useful information from multiple polarimetric measurements is not optimally utilized.
 Measurement errors, which are different for various radar parameters, may negatively affect attenuation correction and consequent QPE.
 It is worth noting that the variational method as well as other methods based on optimal estimation theory provides an effective way to account for the error effect and integrate multiple measurements of radar (Hogan 2007; Xue et al. 2009).
 It is reasonable to expect that the variational method would improve the application of radar data for QPE.